WIEN2k-FAQ: How to select RMT radii?

 extra LO for that state (a good example is Si 2p, which is by default

-in the core, but for small spheres should go into valence) or
+in the core, but for small spheres should go into valence (set a lower

 - Do not make your Rmt's too different!!! (even when geometry would allow)